Power BI Map Visualizations: Mapping Common City Names

 Result: Rendered correctly

-In this attempt, add the latitude and longitude fields to the existing map visualization configuration.
+In this attempt, add the latitude and longitude fields to the existing Map visualization configuration.

-In the Latitude configuration field for the map, the LATITUDE data field is added.
-In the Longitude configuration field for the map, the LONGITUDE data field is added.
+In the Latitude configuration field for the Map, the LATITUDE data field is added.
+In the Longitude configuration field for the Map, the LONGITUDE data field is added.
 The CITY data field is added to the Tooltips configuration field otherwise the tooltip only displays the latitude and longitude coordinates.

 The Location and Bubble size configuration fields remain the same as in the first attempt.

-The map is rendered correctly at the city-level with the bubbles displayed at the expected locations.
+The Map is rendered correctly at the city-level with the bubbles displayed at the expected locations.

-Attempt 2 Result: Mapping Using City Name, Latitude, and Longitude
+Attempt 2 Result: Mapping Using City Name, Latitude, and Longitude is Rendered Correctly

 Attempt 3: Mapping Using State/Province and City Name